makrai/notes/kratzer88-stage-level-individual-level-pred.md

 In (6 1 '), _Pedro_ (with a suitable predicate, see section 7) appears in
 the restrictive clause, since it ts realtzed outside of VP at surface-structure.
-The VP it��lt is mapped Into the nuclear scope.
+The VP itaalt is mapped Into the nuclear scope.
 (Recall that there are insecurities concerning the treatment of proper names and referential pronouns throughout this paper.
 In (6 1 '), we use Indices to Indicate coreference between directly